 In this paper, we describe a modeling of the high school timetabling problem (HSTT) as a maximum propositional satisfiability problem (maxSAT).
-By doing so, we were able to find solutions for many instances which were proposed by the Internation Timetabling Competition 2011 [13], and in some cases managed to outperform the winning algorithm of the competition, GOAL.
+By doing so, we are able to find solutions for many instances which were proposed by the Internation Timetabling Competition 2011 [14], and in some cases manage to outperform the winning algorithm of the competition, GOAL.